W. Arthur Lewis

 Sir William Arthur Lewis (23 January 1915 – 15 June 1991) was a Saint Lucian economist and the James Madison Professor of Political Economy at Princeton University.
-Lewis was known for his contributions in the field of economic development.
-In 1979, he was awarded the Nobel Memorial Prize in Economic Sciences.
+Lewis remains the only black person to have won the Nobel Memorial Prize in Economic Sciences.

+W. Arthur Lewis was a pioneering development economist, especially famous for his “dual-sector model” of economic development.
+In his 1954 paper “Economic Development with Unlimited Supplies of Labour,” he described a poor country as having two sectors: a traditional (largely agricultural) sector with surplus labor, and a modern capitalist sector.
+Lewis showed how surplus labor could be transferred from the traditional sector into the capitalist sector, fueling industrial growth.

 Biography

 Arthur Lewis was born in Castries, Saint Lucia, then still part of the British Windward Islands federal colony, the fourth of the five sons of George Ferdinand and Ida Lewis (the others being Stanley, Earl, Allen and Victor).
 His parents had migrated from Antigua shortly after the turn of the century.
 George Lewis died when Arthur was seven years old and his brothers aged from five to 17, leaving Ida to raise her five children alone.
 Arthur was a gifted student and was promoted two classes ahead of his age.
 After finishing school when he was 14 years old, Lewis worked as a clerk, while waiting to be old enough to sit the examination for a government scholarship to a British university, which would be in 1932.
 During this time he began a lifelong friendship with Eric Williams, the future first prime minister of Trinidad and Tobago.

 Lewis's initial career choice was to become an engineer, "but this seemed pointless since neither the government nor the white firms would employ a black engineer," as he later said: "Eventually I decided to study business administration, planning to return to St. Lucia for a job in the municipal service or in private trade.
 I would simultaneously study law to fall back on if nothing administrative turned up."
-At the age of 18, he earned the government scholarship to attend the London School of Economics (LSE), becoming the first black individual to gain acceptance there.
+At the age of 18, he earned the government scholarship to attend the London School of Economics (LSE).
 While enrolled to study for a Bachelor of Commerce degree ("which offered accounting, business management, commercial law and a little economics and statistics") in 1933, he would achieve similar success as he did at grade school.
 While at LSE, he studied under John Hicks, Arnold Plant, Lionel Robbins, and Friedrich Hayek.

 After Lewis graduated in 1937 with first-class honours, LSE gave him a scholarship to read for a PhD in industrial economics, under the supervision of Arnold Plant.
 Lewis would become the first black faculty member at LSE: in 1938 he was given a teaching appointment, and in 1939 was made an Assistant Lecturer, continuing to work as a member of the LSE staff until 1948.